-The good news is that you can make writing formal emails a little less awkward by following a process.
-If you know how to form the body of the email and use the appropriate salutation, you can turn the process of writing a formal email into a quick and enjoyable one.
+That’s why it’s great to stick to a set structure.
+If you know how to form the body of the email and use the appropriate salutation, you can turn the process of writing a formal email into a quick and simple one.

 What makes a solid formal email?